dblock/code.dblock.org/_posts/2010/2010-11-03-vmwaretasks-15-released.markdown

 [VMWareTasks 1.5](https://github.com/dblock/vmwaretasks) was released today, November 3rd 2010.

 VMWareTasks is a VixCOM wrapper and is the de-facto standard library for interacting with VMWare virtual machines in .NET.
 Version 1.5 adds support for VixCOM 1.8.1 through 1.10.1.
-There’re also a few bug fixes and a new set of experimental MSBuild tasks.
+There are also a few bug fixes and a new set of experimental MSBuild tasks.